 No two autistic people are alike.
 Everyone experiences autism in different ways, and has different support needs.
-However, almost all autistic people will exhibit the following traits in some form: difficulty with social communication and interaction, and restricted, repetitive patterns of behaviour, interests or activities.
+However, almost all autistic people will exhibit the following traits in some form: difficulty with social communication and interaction, and narrow, repetitive patterns of behaviour, interests or activities.

-Autism affects the way that individuals are able to interact with other people, and they may find the world a confusing place.
+Autism changes the way that individuals interact with other people, and autistic people may find the world a confusing place.

 Autism may be present with other conditions.
-For example autistic people may also be diagnosed with an intellectual disability, language delay, epilepsy, Attention Deficit Hyperactivity Disorder, anxiety or depression.
+For example, autistic people may also be diagnosed with intellectual disability, language delay, epilepsy, attention deficit hyperactivity disorder (ADHD), anxiety and/or depression.

-In practical terms this translates into each autistic person having diverse needs for support in different areas of daily life to enable them to participate and contribute meaningfully in their community.
+In practical terms, this translates into each autistic person having diverse needs for support in different areas of daily life to enable them to participate and contribute meaningfully in their community.